Rehat: 1699-1925

-Many Sikhs today assert that during the early 1800's, many Brahmanical & negative Hindu influences came into the writings of Sikhs, which led to a corruption of the rehitnamahs.
+Many Sikhs today assert that during the early 1800s, many Brahmanical and other Hindu influences came into the writings of Sikhs, which led to a "corruption" of the rehitnamahs.

 1925–27

 In 1925, the Sikh Gurdwaras Act was made in Punjab, legislating the establishment of the Shiromani Gurdwara Parbandhak Committee (SGPC), an elected body of Sikhs, for the purpose of administering Gurdwaras.

 A general meeting of the SGPC was held on 15 March 1927 to establish a subcommittee with the task of producing a draft Code of Conduct.
 The subcommittee at the time consisted of 29 high-profile Sikhs, listed by name in the Introduction to the Sikh Rehat Maryada.

 1931–32

 A preliminary draft was circulated to Sikhs in April 1931, for comment.
 The subcommittee met on the 4th and 5 October 1931, then on the 3rd and 31 January 1932, at the Akal Takht in Amritsar.
 During this time the number of subcommittee members present at meetings reduced, and other people were listed as present.

 On March 1, four members were exited from the subcommittee, and eight more were appointed.
 Of the four who were exited, one had died and another was excommunicated.
 The subcommittee met again to deliberate and consider the draft on 8 May and 26 September 1932.
 On 1 October, the sub-committee submitted its report to the SGPC Secretary recommending a special session of the Committee be convened to consider the final draft and approve it for acceptance.